 - ‘Structures’ – Iceland, August 2014.

 - ‘The Sea Cabinet’ Snape Maltings and Wilton’s Music Hall, London, May - August 2013.
-Collaboration with Musical Artist in Residence Gwyneth Herbert.
-Working on the theme of the sea.
+Collaboration with Musician in Residence Gwyneth Herbert.
 Touring UK performance.
-(Further national and International tours planned for 2015-2016)

 - ‘Irminsil – You are lost’ – Perrot’s Folly, Birmingham, March 2012

 - ‘ Still Lives’ – Norman Rea Gallery, York September 2011.

 - ‘The Winter’s Wayzgoose’ – Copped Hall, Epping, December 2010.